-Another day.
-Another hack.
-Another reason to buy a cybersecurity stock.
+Another day, another hack, another reason to buy a cybersecurity stock.
 That has been my motto for the better part of the past few years, as a huge surge in digital data volume globally has been accompanied by an equally large surge in headline cyber attacks.
 The big one was the Equifax (NYSE:EFX) scandal back in mid-2017, but that incident is far from isolated.
-Everyone from Under Armour (NYSE:UAA) to Wendy’s (NYSE:WEN) to Whole Foods to Uber to Yahoo and U.S. universities has dealt with a cyber attack of some sort over the past several years.
+Everyone from Under Armour (NYSE:UAA) to Wendy’s (NASDAQ:WEN) to Uber (NYSE:UBER) to Capital One and even United States universities have dealt with a cyber attack of some sort over the past several years.

 Concurrent to the rampant rise in cyber attacks, demand for cybersecurity solutions has burgeoned, and cybersecurity stocks have bounced.
-The Prime Cybersecurity ETF (NYSEARCA:HACK) is up roughly 20% over the past year, almost double the S&P 500’s return of 18%.
+The Prime Cyber Security ETF (NYSEARCA:HACK) is up roughly 50% since early 2017, almost double the S&P 500’s return of 30%.

 The pace of these attacks will only increase as more valuable data shifts online over the next several years.
 As such, demand for cybersecurity solutions will continue to grow and cybersecurity stocks will continue to outperform.

 With that in mind, here’s a list of 15 cybersecurity stocks that investors should watch over the next several years.
 Indeed, I think a few of them could be huge winners.

 When it comes to cybersecurity stocks, the cream of the crop is Palo Alto Networks (NYSE:PANW).

 “Another day, another hack, another reason to buy a cybersecurity stock” could just as easily read “another day, another hack, another reason to buy Palo Alto Networks stock.”
 In other words, Palo Alto Networks is so big and so good at what it does that the company may as well be a substitute for the entire cybersecurity space.